OfficeDev/Microsoft-Teams-Samples/samples/graph-bulk-meetings/nodejs/README.md

 ---
 page_type: sample
-description: This is an sample application which shows how to create teams meetings in bulk.
+description: This is a sample application which demonstrates how to create meeting in bulk on Teams calendar through teams tab.
 products:
 - office-teams
 - office